What Is An Internship?

 - An internship may be a single-semester experience, or it may continue for longer than one semester; it may be paid or unpaid, and is taken for academic credit or for experience.

 - Understanding that employers have needs that arise throughout the year, internships can be started at any point in the semester; however, it must be a minimum of 8 weeks in duration.
-Credit ratios are as follows: 1 credit = 45 hours-internships are typically 1-3 credits.
+Credit ratios are as follows: 1 credit = 42 contact hours-internships are typically 1-3 credits.

 Create Your Own Internship